isabella232/scope-services/tutorial-console-logger.rst

 ``Scope`` is a system service to setup the connection with the host and to control the other services.
 Normally you will not have to interact with it directly.

-``WindowManager`` gets events about all changes regarding windows or tabs and can also query general informations about them.
+``WindowManager`` gets events about all changes regarding windows or tabs and can also query general information about them.
 It also controls the messages for all other services.
-By default it blocks all messages, or more precisely a given :term:`message` is only created if it will pass the active filter.
-That is the reason that we first must set a filter to define which messages shall be created.
+By default it blocks all messages, or, more precisely, a given :term:`message` is only created if it will pass the active filter.
+That is the reason that we must first set a filter to define which messages shall be created.

-set a window filter
+Set a window filter
 -------------------

 We do that in the ``bind`` call of our ``SimpleLogger`` class like: